Ppreawsr/Human-to-Robot-Motion/README.md

 # Transformation of Human Movement to Robot Motion
 This project focuses on simulating a robotic arm's movement based on human arm motion tracked by a camera.
 MediaPipe detects motion and sends joint data to a MATLAB/SIMULINK model.
 Inverse Kinematics calculates joint angles, verified by Forward Kinematics.
 Trajectory planning and velocity control improve movement efficiency, with results showing joint positions, angles, and velocities, along with a visual movement display.

+**This project is a part of FRA333 Kinematics of Robotics System, Institute of Field Robotics, King Mongkut’s University of Technology Thonburi**
 ## Overview
 ### Transformation of Human Movement to Robot Motion Demo
 // demo picture
+### Diagram
+// diagram picture
 ### Description
 - **Motion Capture**
 - **Inverse Kinematics**